bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 qnxAudioOutputExample - play generated wave (broken atm) qnxPolygonExample - Shape A B C E G H and I are broken.
-Issue with openFrameworks or perhaps GLU? qnxImageLoaderExample - jpg/gif works, need to fix png support (prob related to FreeImage?)
+Issue with openFrameworks or perhaps GLU? qnxImageLoaderExample - jpg/gif works, need to fix png support (prob related to FreeImage?) qnxTouchExample - demonstrates how to use the accelerometer (and touch input)